What is a HubSpot agent? A practical overview for 2026

 HubSpot agent: Automating support

-The Customer Agent’s main job is to be the first line of defense for your support team.
+The Customer Agent's main job is to be an efficient first line of defense for your support team.
 It works 24/7, using your HubSpot knowledge base to answer common questions that come in through chat and email.
-If it gets stuck, it’s supposed to perform a "smart handoff" to a human agent.
+If it encounters a complex query, it performs a smart handoff to a human agent.

-HubSpot says that top teams are using it to resolve over 50% of their support tickets automatically, which sounds pretty good.
+HubSpot reports that top teams are using it to resolve over 50% of their support tickets automatically, which is a significant efficiency gain.

 This video explains how the Breeze Customer Agent in HubSpot can help automate your customer support and free up your team.